 The lightning-quick journey times mean pods could leave around every 30 seconds, if there was the demand for it, uniquely positioning Hyperloop as an on-demand public transportation service.

-Who’s working on it and where?
+What is Hyperloop?
+Here’s who’s working on it and where

 Several companies are working on the technology, including Virgin, which partnered with American firm Hyperloop One in October 2017 to begin work on a prototype intended to propel customers over the 87-mile stretch between Dubai and Abu Dhabi in just 12 minutes.